tylerfilla/minecraft-world-studio/README.md

 Minecraft World Studio is expected to include the following:

 * A three-dimensional interface for manipulating blocks and entities (of course)
-* Support for standard Minecraft texture packs
+* Support for standard Minecraft resource packs and older texture packs
 * Support for custom fonts via Java AWT
 * Support for scripting languages with an integrated script editor